Skip to content

 When auto-responses are triggered

-• Inside or outside business hours
+• Inside or outside business hours – matches based on your workspace business hours setting

 Supported channels